-The VVB shall review the documents below against the requirements set out in the Peatland Code and Field protocol.
+The VVB shall review the documents below against the requirements set out in the Peatland Code and Peatland Code Field Protocol.
 Every document must be checked against the version of the Peatland Code the project is validated against.
 The version of the Peatland Code the project is being validated against should be stated in advance.
-Details on opinion statements, materiality and non-conformance are detailed in section 4.2 Peatland Code Assessments.
+Details on opinion statements, materiality and non-conformance are detailed in section 4.2 'Peatland Code Assessments'.

 VVB Guidance: Validation cannot be completed until all documents below are provided in full.
-Incomplete or incorrect documents will be returned to VVBs for corrections when picked up at IUCN UK PP checks or Registry checks.
-To ensure a speedy validation process VVBs should check the documentation thoroughly before submitting to IUCN UK PP or the Registry.
+Incomplete or incorrect documents will be returned to VVBs for corrections when identified during the IUCN UK PP or UK Land Registry checks.
+To ensure a speedy validation process, VVBs should check the documentation thoroughly before submitting it to the IUCN UK PP or the UK Land Registry.

-Peatland Code Mandatory VVB check VVB Guidance IUCN UK PP Validatior Document requirement Check requirement Project Design Document Check that all fields are completed and accurate.
-Using the project grid reference VVB shall check the project is not registered under another standard to ensure no double counting.
-Any amendments to the emissions calculator or additionality calculator will affect the PDD in some way.
-If the grid reference in the map is amended this will also be reflected in the PDD.
+Peatland Code Mandatory VVB Check VVB Guidance IUCN UK PP Validation Document Requirement Check Requirement Project Design Document Check that all fields are completed and accurate.
+Using the project grid reference, VVB shall check that the project is not registered under another standard to ensure there is no double counting.
+Any amendments to the Emissions Calculator or Additionality Calculator will affect the PDD in some way.
+If the grid reference in the map is amended, this will also be reflected in the PDD.
 Additional guidance regarding the consultation: The information shall include details of consultation methods, including comments and how these will be addressed.
-Any grievances or objections will be added Annex 1.
-If the VVB feel that insufficient information has been included to meet the Peatland Code Document must be fully completed with no blank sections
+Any grievances or objections will be added to Annex 1.
+If the VVB feel that insufficient information has been included to meet the Peatland Code Document must be fully completed with no blank sections.